rahulsaha7/ResumeMaker/README.md

 //Check if user exist or not while inserting data while registration

 //Enable session page to return data if session is or else return false

+//In final Submission, error_reporting for php files should be set to none